antoniocorreia/business-card-scan/README.md

 # Introduction
 ## Motivation
-I'm currently part of the development team of the MCN app at Kuvio, and once I read about this hackathon my first thought was to bring one of my ideas to life.
+I'm currently part of the development team at Kuvio Creative, and we've recently been working on a web/MAUI Blazor hybrid app called My Contact Network.
+So once I read about this hackathon, my first thought was to finally bring to life one of my favorite ideas for this app.

+My Contact Network is a native mobile & web contact management app for those who want to keep their contacts' information always up to date.
+To connect with or invite someone to the platform, you simply type in their email address or phone number, and if they have you in their contacts list as well, you'll automatically swap real-time contact info from then on, granting you an always-current contact list.

-MCN is a contact manager app for those who want to stay organized with custom contact labels and groups.
-With that in mind, my idea was to transform the current "business card" approach in a simple take a photo and store the data, so instead of having to input all the data from a piece of paper (sometimes multiple cards) you just have to take a photo and using the Azure Cognitive Service - Form Recognizer, more specifically the pre built business card model all the info you need will be mapped automatically, such as first name, last name, company name, department, phones, emails, etc.
+With that in mind, my idea was to use the Azure Cognitive Services Form Recognizer library to upgrade the typical "business card swap" that occurs around the conference table.
+By simply taking a photo of the business card you just received, all the info from the card will be mapped automatically to a new contact in My Contact Network, such as first name, last name, company name, department, phones, emails, etc. This will kick off the auto-connection process in the app as well, causing the new "virtual" business cards to be digitally swapped instantaneously.

 ## Implementation
-To validate the idea I've created the Business Card Scan app so later I can migrate the feature to the MCN, and to make that process even easier I decided to create the app with the same stack we're using at Kuvio - MAUI Blazor app + .NET 6 Minimal API.
+To validate the idea I've created the Business Card Scan app so I can later migrate the feature to My Contact Network.
+To make the migration process even easier, I decided to create the app with exactly the same stack we're using for My Contact Network: A MAUI Blazor app + .NET 6 Minimal API.

+The app is pretty clean and straightforward -- there is a single page to take a photo using MAUI Essentials native functionality on either iOS or Android, and then upload it to the API, where it's processed and all the info extracted is returned and displayed.

 # How to run
 I'm using Microsoft Visual Studio Community 2022 - Preview Version 17.2.0 Preview 1.0